andreabbondanza/vscode-iisee/README.md

 ### 1.5.0

 Now the extension works with iis express default applicationhost.config file, so if you install php or other stuff for iis express, you can use them directly from vscode.
+In other words, now the extension is compatible with __PHP__ and other stuff for iis.

 ### 1.0.0